-This shows the robustness of this modelling approach, particularly when the ice surface velocities (V) are used in the loss function.
-Unlike the glacier ice thickness, V is much less sensitive to changes in surface elevation, making it a perfect data for inferring ice rheology properties.
-This is also due to the fact that we are using ice surface velocities averaged across multiple 305 years, which lessen the importance of changes in surface elevation.
+This shows the robustness of this modelling approach, particularly when the ice surface velocities (V) u are used in the loss function.
+Unlike the glacier ice thickness, V u is much less sensitive to changes in surface elevation, making it a perfect data for inferring ice rheology properties.
+This is also due to the fact that we are using ice surface velocities averaged across multiple years, which lessen the importance of changes in surface elevation.
 When working with velocities with a higher temporal resolution, these will likely become more sensitive to noise.
 This weak dependence on the surface mass balance signal will be highly beneficial for many applications, since it will imply that the inversion can be done even if we only have an approximate representation of the surface mass balance, which will be the case for many glaciers.
+Various tests using H instead of u as the target data showed that A cannot be successfully inverted in the presence of a surface mass balance signal.

-Discussion: challenges and perspectives 5
+5 Discussion: challenges and perspectives

-310 Application to functional inversions of glacier physical processes 5.1
+5.1 Application to functional inversions of glacier physical processes